-To support students and their parents in gaining a clear insight into what homework has been set, the school has invested in DODDLE.
+To support students and their parents in gaining a clear insight into what homework has been set, the school has invested in CLASSCHARTS.
 This is an online platform where all your child's homework will be detailed, including task instructions, deadline dates and links to the relevant resources.
-All students have been given usernames and passwords to ensure that they can access all the relevant information on the assignments they have been set to complete independently.
+It may direct your child to another web-based site, such as DODDLE or EDUCAKE, where faculties feel that these sites are particularly appropriate for their subject.

 Nonetheless students should also write a reminder of homework assignments in their planner and clearly record the day it is due to be handed in.
 Carers are then able to support their children in managing their workload and meeting deadlines.